 • For what reason might a person wear a protective outside covering such as armor?
 To protect their body in dangerous situations such as war.

 Tell the children they are going to watch a video about a battle that occurred between the Nephites and Lamanites.
 Tell them to watch carefully to see what the Nephites do to protect themselves against the Lamanite’s attacks.

 Before starting the video, first tell a little of the background story.
 Ask the children if they remember who the Zoramites were.
-They were a people so wicked they cast out or burned anybody who believed in the prophet Alma’s teachings.
+They were a people so wicked that they cast out anybody who believed in the prophet Alma’s teachings.
 The people they cast out were taken in and cared for by the people of Ammon.
 This made the wicked Zoramites angry, and they stirred up the Lamanites against the people of Ammon and against the Nephites.
 The Lamanite army (which included the Zoramites who had joined the Lamanites) attacked the land of Jershon where the people of Ammon resided.

 Have the children watch chapter twenty-five of the Book of Mormon Stories video.
 After the video ask the children the following questions:

 • What methods did Captain Moroni use to protect his people against the Lamanites?
 He had his soldiers wear armor, he consulted with the prophet for guidance and help, he had faith in the Lord, and he used cunning and strategy against the Lamanites.

 • Explain to the children that we are also fighting a daily battle against an enemy who is trying to destroy us.
 Who are we battling against?
 Satan and his temptations.